2001 Bhutan A-Division

 The 2001 season of the Bhutanese A-Division was the seventh recorded season of top-flight football in Bhutan.
 The league was won by Druk Star, their first title and the first time a Bhutanese team other than Druk Pol had won in the last six years.
-The league was preceded by a qualifying tournament known as the Thimpu League.
+The league was preceded by a qualifying tournament known as the Thimphu League.
 Qualifiers from this league joined other teams in a round robin group stage to determine the four teams who would proceed to the knock out stage.

-Thimpu League
+Thimphu League

-The 2001 Thimpu League, which started on 15 July, served as a qualifying tournament for the 2001 Bhutan A-Division.
-9 teams took part, 5 from Thimpu and 4 from Phuentsholing.
+The 2001 Thimphu League, which started on 15 July, served as a qualifying tournament for the 2001 Bhutan A-Division.
+9 teams took part, 5 from Thimphu and 4 from Phuentsholing.
 It is not known for certain how many teams qualified, but of the four known participants, three qualified as a result of their position.